 It’s tempting for a child to cram their head into the opening between the spindles.

 You can prevent this without making your home look tacky.
-Cardinal Gates offers shatterproof crystal clear plastic in a variety of sizes.
+These Gates offer shatterproof crystal clear plastic in a variety of sizes.
 It can be locked open at 90 degrees if necessary and features one-handed operation.

-The Toddleroo baby gate is available in matte bronze or white.
+The Toddleroo baby gate by North states supergate is available in matte bronze or white.

-Even if you have ample space to cover, it adjusts from 28.68 to 47.85 inches in width.
+Even if you have ample space to cover, it adjusts from 28.8 inches to 47.85 inches in width.

-Regalo’s baby gate expands from 29 to 43 inches wide.
-It’s 30.5 inches tall.
+Regalo super wide opening baby gate expands from 29 to 43 inches wide.
+It’s 30.5 inches wide.
 But what makes it ideal for stairs with banisters is the mounting hardware.

-Put it at the top and bottom of the steps or in any doorway.
+Put this gate for the top and bottom of stairs or in any doorway.
 You can always pull the gate off the mounting hardware to move it out of the way.
 We feel this is one of the best and is really easy to install.
 This gate is ideal for your little one.

 Moreover, it’s certified by the Juvenile Products Manufacturers Association (JPMA) and the American Society for Testing and Materials (ASTM).